-Kayla Bellotti always assumed that in a hospital, she would be safe.
+Kayla Bellotti always assumed that in a hospital, eating hospital meals, she would be safe.
 That the staff was there to make her better the few times in her young life that she has been rushed to emergency after consuming even a minuscule amount of dairy, eggs, beef or pork.
 These are all foods the 16-year-old is severely allergic to.

 Now, after an anaphylactic reaction to a hospital meal that was supposed to be allergen-free, Kayla no longer feels the hospital is a safe place.
 She wants her local New Jersey hospital to institute policies that ensure patients with food allergies can be confident the food they are served won’t set off anaphylaxis, including the struggle just to breathe.